NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 ## Please mind the gap...
 ### How does the salary differ between genders based on years of coding?
-The gender pay gap is a very frequent discussed topic women earn much less than their male colleagues even if they are doing the same duties.
+The gender pay gap is a very frequent discussed topic.
+Women earn much less than their male colleagues even if they are doing the same duties.
+That leaves us with the question to what extent does the salary of the genders differ from this survey.

 More than 90 % of the participants are "male", 7 % were "female" participants and 3 % specified themselves as "other".
 In the table you can see, that the gender gap cannot be found in this survey.

 ![Salary Gender](/images/Salary_gender.png)